cebe/indent/README.md

 indent
 ======

-a small tool to convert text file indentation
+A small tool to convert text file indentation.

 Installation
 ------------